 - 4.1 The Bunhill and Clerkenwell AAP provides an integrated policy and delivery framework to manage the amount of growth and change expected in the area.
-It is therefore considered the best place to identify site allocations and to set out site specific policy. - 4.2 The area will be the focus for business development in the borough, as well as supporting uses, including retail, food, drink, culture, and entertainment. - 4.3 Chapter 1 of the Site Allocations DPD sets out background information, including the process for selecting sites; this also applies to the sites identified in the AAP.
+It is therefore considered the best place to identify site allocations and to set out site specific policy. - 4.2 The area will be the focus for business development in the borough, as well as supporting uses including retail, food, drink, culture and entertainment. - 4.3 Chapter 1 of the Site Allocations DPD sets out background information, including the process for selecting sites; this also applies to the sites identified in the AAP.

-Policy AAP1: Delivering development priorities
+Policy AAP Plan1: Delivering development priorities

-- A. The Local Plan will deliver its objectives and priorities by ensuring that sites allocated for specific uses actually deliver particular types of development in line with the allocations.
-Proposals comprising uses which are not specified in the allocations will be inconsistent with the allocation and will not be permitted. - B. Where the site allocations are expressed more broadly in terms of use class, there may be some flexibility regarding a range of acceptable uses, subject to compliance with all relevant Local Plan policies. - 4.4 In order for the Local Plan to deliver its objectives and priorities, and given the shortage of available land in the borough, it is necessary to ensure that sites allocated for specific uses actually deliver particular types of development in line with the allocations.
+- A. The Local Plan will deliver its objectives and priorities by ensuring that sites allocated for specific uses within the Bunhill and Clerkenwell AAP actually deliver particular types of development in line with the allocations.
+Proposals comprising uses which are not specified in the allocations will be inconsistent with the allocation and will not be permitted. - B. Allocated uses which fall within a broader use class (i.e. office or retail uses which sit within Class E) will be secured for the specific allocated use at planning stage.
+This is to ensure that development contributes towards meeting Islington's identified development needs.
+Where site allocations are expressed more broadly in terms of use class, there may be some flexibility regarding a range of acceptable uses, subject to compliance with all relevant Local Plan policies. - 4.4 Class E includes a broad range of commercial uses including offices, light industrial, shops, cafés and restaurants, gyms, health facilities, day centres, creches and nurseries.
+Planning permission is not required to change between these uses which could have significant consequences for the Council's ability to meet its evidenced development need, particularly for office floorspace, as well as for the availability of services valued by residents such as shops, health clinics and day centres. - 4.5 Islington is geographically small with a dense built form, high population density and high land values.
+The borough has a comparatively small supply of large development sites from which it can meet its identified needs including for homes and jobs.
+In response to this constrained supply the council allocates a large number of development sites, including many smaller sites.
+In order for the Local Plan to deliver its objectives and priorities, and given the shortage of available land in the borough and the potential impacts of use class E, it is necessary to ensure that sites allocated for specific uses actually deliver particular types of development in line with the allocations.
 Therefore, on the majority of sites the allocations explicitly identify which uses are required, e.g. offices, residential.
-These uses have been established through consideration of priority development needs and the context of each site; proposals comprising uses which are not specified in the allocations will be inconsistent with the allocation and will not be permitted. - 4.5 In a small number of cases, the site allocations are less specific, e.g. they allocate for "commercial uses", which allows some flexibility regarding acceptable uses, subject to compliance with all relevant Local Plan policies.
+These uses have been established through consideration of priority development needs and the context of each site; proposals comprising uses which are not specified in the allocations will be inconsistent with the allocation and will not be permitted.
+In line with this, to ensure that priority uses are delivered, where an allocated use (e.g. offices or retail) falls within a broader use class the Council will require the specific allocated use to be secured at planning stage.

+4.6 Some site allocations are less specific, e.g. they allocate for "commercial uses", which allows some flexibility regarding acceptable uses, subject to compliance with all relevant Local Plan policies.